Migration service

 Terminology

-Merchant processor The front-end (donor-facing) stakeholder that maintains the merchant's account to initiate and authorize transactions.
+Merchant processor The front-end (supporter-facing) stakeholder that maintains the merchant's account to initiate and authorize transactions.
 Merchants are not dealing directly with the processor during the payment process.
 It is important to note that Fundraise Up is a merchant processor and not a payment processor.

 Payment processor / Payment gateway The back-end stakeholder that is responsible only for processing payments and routing the information through the card network to the customer's issuing bank for authorization.
 For example, Stripe is our primary payment processor, and PayPal is a secondary one.